LiveAQuietLife/obsidian-hold-course/README.md

 Inside a semester, each class appears as a card on the Overview showing the class name, course code, and instructor.

-**Adding a class:** Click **+ Add Class** and fill in the details — name, course code, instructor, and professor email if you have it.
+**Adding a class:** Click **+ Add Class** and fill in the details — name, course code, course page URL, professor name and email, office hours, TA name and email and office hours, meeting days, and a meeting link.
+Only the class name is required; fill in the rest as you have it.

 **Opening a class:** Click the class card.
 Each class has four tabs: **Lectures**, **Assignments**, **Exams**, and **Library**.

-**Editing or deleting a class:** Open the class and use the Edit or Delete buttons in the detail screen.
+**Editing or deleting a class:** On the dashboard, hovering near the top right of a class card reveals a menu to **Edit class** and **Delete class**.
+A class can also be edited from the **Edit** button in its detail screen.

 **Lecture progress:** Once you've marked at least one lecture done, the class card shows a progress fraction — lectures completed out of total logged.